swastideep-maharana/Form-Template-Builder-/README.md

 ---

+## 📝 Notes

+- If you see any bugs or want to suggest improvements, open an issue or PR!
-**Fun Fact:** The fear of long words is called hippopotomonstrosesquipedaliophobia.
+- The fear of long words is called **hippopotomonstrosesquipedaliophobia**.
+(Yes, really!)

-"# Form-Template-Builder-"
+---

+Thanks for checking out this project.
+Happy form building! 🚀